RedactdName/eCommerceBackEnd/README.md

       This project is Licensed under MIT

 ## Contributions
-Others can contribute by accessing this project through the GitHub repo (location available as a hyperlink once README is generated)
+Others can contribute by accessing this project through the GitHub repo (location available as a hyperlink below)

 ## Tests
 Test the app by using it with Insomnia